erikyao/erikyao.github.io/_posts/2018-06-07-gradient-field.md

 An example is the harmonic oscillator $H(x, y) = x^2 + y^2$.
 Its vector field $\langle Hy(x, y), − Hx(x, y) \rangle = \langle y, −x \rangle$.

-The flow lines of a Hamiltonian vector fields are located on the level curves of $H$
+The flow lines of a Hamiltonian vector fields are located on the level curves of $H$.